 IV Infusion and Flow Rate Math Questions

-But nobody knows what will appear and what won’t appear, and so preparation is essential.
+But nobody knows what will appear and what won’t appear, and so preparation of all topics is essential.

 A patient receives an infusion of 220 mL/hr of drug from an IV bag that contains 3L.
 Approximately how many hours will the infusion last?